 3. Recognize the Recovery Phase that Comes with Alcohol Abuse

 Unfortunately, it’s not enough to keep you from drinking.
-In fact, you may already suffer from an addiction to alcohol at this time.
+You may already suffer from an addiction to alcohol at this time.
 If you try to stop drinking, you suffer from unpleasant withdrawal symptoms.
 Your body tells you that it needs more of the drug for you to function.

 Because you don’t want to deal with the symptoms, you give in and have another drink.
 If you’re still in one of the earlier stages of an alcohol use disorder, you rationalize.
 You promise yourself you won’t go as far the next time you drink, but you always do.